Huixxi/Fast-Py3/README.md

 # A Fast Python3 tutoial For Beginners.
-Python is a very popular programming language which is very useful, powerful, and easy to learn.
+Python is a very popular programming language which is very useful, powerful, interesting and easy to learn.

+## Introduction.
 There is a basic fast tutorial of python3 for the beginners.
+From **Basic Datatypes** to **Object Oriented Programming(OOP)**.
 It is mainly based on [Liao Xuefeng's python3 tutorial][1], also including some other useful knowledge points about python3.

+## What I Want To Say.
-If you're a real novice on python, and do want to get the main points fastly.
+If you're a real novice on python just like me, and do want to get the main points fastly.
 This tutorial is just for you.

+## Tutorial